 2. Measure the temple length.
 Place your ruler at the hinge and measure straight across to the furthest end of the temple.

-- Frame sizes do not usually have to be exact – numbers within a few millimeters in either width or length should still fit.
-Spring hinges allow for increased flexibility and durability in the life of your glasses.
+a) Frame sizes do not usually have to be exact – numbers within a few millimetres in either width or length should still fit.
+Spring hinges allow for increased flexibility and durability of your glasses.

-- If you’re making a big change in style – for example going from a wide rectangular frame to something round, chances are the lens width in the round pair is considerably smaller than what you currently wear.
+b) If you are making a big change in style – for example going from a wide rectangular frame to something round, chances are the lens width in the round pair is considerably smaller than what you currently wear.

-- If you’ve been wearing a plastic frame without nose pads and it fit well, try to match the bridge size exactly if your new frame will be plastic as well.
+c) If you have been wearing a plastic frame without nose pads and it fit well, try to match the bridge size exactly if your new frame will be plastic as well.
 If you choose a metal frame, you can deviate from your current bridge size by 2-3mm and still have the adjustability of metal nose pad arms.

 Your glasses measurements are not complete without your bridge measurement.
 One of the most common issues people face when shopping for eyewear online is finding the perfect bridge fit.

-A bridge that’s too tight can pinch the nose and cause your frames to sit too high on your face, while a bridge that’s too wide keeps sliding down your face all day (talk about annoying!).
-In this section, you’ll find answers to the most frequently asked questions about nose bridge and glasses measurements.
+A bridge that is too tight can pinch the nose and cause your frames to sit too high on your face, while a bridge that is too wide keeps sliding down your face all day (talk about annoying!).
+In this section, you will find answers to the most frequently asked questions about nose bridge and glasses measurements.